Shohel-Raj/Shohel-Raj/README.md

 ## Hi there 👋, This is Mohammed Sohel

 I'm a Full-Stack MERN Developer with a strong passion for building modern, responsive, and scalable web applications.
-I specialize in the full MERN stack — **MongoDB, Express.js, React.js, Node.js** — along with **Next.js** and **Framer Motion** for smooth, dynamic front-end animations.
+I specialize in the full MERN stack — **MongoDB, Express.js, React.js, Node.js** — along with  **Framer Motion** for smooth, dynamic front-end animations.

-Over the past few years, I’ve enjoyed working on everything from robust backend systems to polished, animated user interfaces.
+Over the past few year, I’ve enjoyed working on everything from robust backend systems to polished, animated user interfaces.
 My experience includes:

 - Developing reliable backend services with **Node.js** and **Express**
 - Crafting clean, interactive, and animated UIs using **React**, **Tailwind CSS**, and **Framer Motion**